kicksat/Mechanical/Mechanical & Structural Components/Updated Deployer/README.txt

 This is not the final version!

-As of 07.25.2018 these files still need to be validated against the physical model and updated with exact tolerancing.
+As of 07.30.2018 these files are still being revised to make sure they fit within tolerances